syncfusion-content/java-file-format-docs/java-file-formats/word-library/getting-started.md

 {% tabs %}

 {% highlight JAVA %}
-//Create an instance of WordDocument Instance (Empty Word Document).
+//Create a WordDocument instance (empty Word document).
 WordDocument document = new WordDocument();
 //Add a new section into the Word document.
 IWSection section = document.addSection();
-//Specifies the page margins.
+//Specify the page margins.
 section.getPageSetup().getMargins().setAll(50);
 {% endhighlight %}